 A dead PMIC means the drive draws no operating current and does not enumerate in BIOS.
 FLIR thermal imaging reveals the short-circuit heat signature on the failed component.
 Using Hakko FM-2032 microsoldering stations and Atten 862 hot air rework, we remove the destroyed PMIC and install a healthy donor component.
 Once the correct voltage rails are restored (typically 1.8V, 1.2V, and 0.9V for modern controllers), the original controller powers up and decrypts the NAND through its own hardware encryption pipeline.

 Board-level repair is the correct approach for surge-damaged SSDs.
-Chip-off (desoldering NAND chips) is the wrong response because most modern SSDs implement hardware AES-256 encryption bound to the controller.
+Chip-off (desoldering NAND chips) is the wrong response for encrypted drives because many modern SSDs implement hardware AES-256 encryption bound to the controller.
 Desoldered NAND from an encrypted drive yields only ciphertext with no key.
 Repairing the original board preserves the encryption chain.
 For unencrypted drives where the controller is destroyed beyond repair, chip-off NAND extraction remains a viable escalation path.

 SATA vs. NVMe: How Interface Affects Power Loss Vulnerability